jaqba98/sports-cars-rental/README.md

 Title: About us

 Text: Welcome!
 We are Sports Cars Rental from Poland and this is our company!
 We specialize in delivering sports and luxury cars to our clients.
-In our assortment we have a lot of kinds expensive cars like: Lamborghini, Ferrari, Ford Mustang, Chevrolet Corvette, Bugatti Chiron, Bentley etc. We also have more classic cars for enthusiasts of classic motoring like: Ferrari Testarossa, Chevrolet Corvette C3, Ford Mustang.
+In our assortment we have a lot of kinds expensive cars like: Lamborghini, Ferrari, Ford Mustang etc. We also have more classic cars for enthusiasts of classic motoring.
 All the cars are in great condition!

 Text: We have been operating since 1999 with a very long tradition.
 We started as a small company with a few sports cars, and now we serve clients and companies from all over Poland!
 Our cars also occurs in the many car events.
 We have got a lot of awards and distinctions!